 Some of these different methods of depreciation that lead to the depreciation calculation are the unit of production method, double declining balance method, accelerated depreciation method, double declining-balance depreciation, digits depreciation method, the modified accelerated cost recovery system or MACRS, the sum of the years’ digits depreciation method and straight-line depreciation rate.
 The MACRS is the method generally required on a tax return by the IRS.
 For intangible assets, amortization is the method used for depreciation.

 The two basic methods are straight line depreciation and accelerated depreciation.

-Straight line depreciation is more commonly used, and means that each year the same amount or percentage of the asset’s value is depreciated, not including the salvage value.
+Straight-line depreciation is more commonly used and means that each year the same amount or percentage of the value of the asset is depreciated, not including the salvage value of the asset.